david-gimelle/monorepo-demo-boardgames/reactjs-boardgames/README.md

 This is configurable from the file config.js.
 But this will break cors setting and the port must also be changed in every api service for the field cors:allowed-origins

 # How to release the monorepo
 Release are made only from main, use the realease.yml workflow from the github interface, it will increment the version of the monorepo.
-This version is stored in VERSION file
+This version is stored in VERSION file.
+Every Thursday morning a new release is made if any changes happend in the last 24h in main branch